Up to 50% off sofas & mattresses — limited‑time deals.

 Which Chita sofa is best for small apartments?

-Ivy is usually the easiest fit because it’s modular, sits low, and includes storage.
-Delaney can also work if you want deep seating, but Kenna and especially Ohana tend to need more open space.
+Ivy is usually the easiest fit because it is modular, low, soft, and includes storage.
+Delaney can also work if you want deeper seating, but Kenna and especially Ohana need more open space.

 Is the Ohana worth the high price?

-If you’ll use the power recline, charging ports, and console features regularly, the premium can make sense.
-If you mainly want a plush, lounge-friendly sectional without motion features, Kenna or Ivy can deliver a similar comfort profile for less.
+Yes, if you will regularly use the power recline, charging ports, and console features.
+If you mainly want a plush sectional without motion, Kenna or Ivy gives you a similar lounge-forward feel for less.

 Previous post